eclipsesource/tabris-js-cli/README.md

 ### `tabris serve [options]`

 Starts a server the [Tabris.js developer app](https://docs.tabris.com/latest/developer-app) can be pointed to.
 If a build script is present in package.json, it is executed beforehand.
+When serving a Tabris.js 3.x app the log output of the app will be displayed in the terminal.

 #### options